 Disciple – a believer in Jesus as their Savior who takes the steps to also make Him their Lord.

-Being a Disciple, which also means making Him your Lord, means you are willing to allowing Jesus into every area of your life and this means doing the work to make this happen.
+Being a disciple, which also means making Him your Lord, means you are willing to allow Jesus into every area of your life, and means doing the work to make this happen.
 Don’t get me wrong, there is no work on our part to making Jesus your Savior.
 That is a free gift that He has given to us and He has done all of the work to complete.
 You do have work to do, however, in allowing Him to be Lord.

 First off, you have to make the commitment to allowing Him into every area of your life.
 Slow down enough to consider your decisions, your attitudes, your motives, your intentions – do they match with those of Jesus?
 To know if they match you have some work to do.
 Such as …

 Renewing your mind to the Word of God (the Bible).
 What does the Bible say?
 Does my thinking line up with what the Bible says?
 Another way to say this would be to ask ourselves if how you think about something is the same way God thinks about it.
 Do I see it the way God sees it?

 These are critically important questions.
 And it takes effort to be willing to ask these questions and then do the due diligence (the work) to find out how God sees things and determine to adjust your view to His.
 Do you see what I mean?
 This is the work of being a disciple.
 Seeking and searching for God’s view and opinion and being willing to adjust to what you find.
 You must be willing to learn, to grow, to see things from God’s view.